Planning scheme amendments

 - changes to the heritage overlay.

 Under the Planning and Environment Act 1987, council must follow certain procedures to make amendments to the planning scheme.
-You can find out more about the amendment process here.
+Visit the Department of Environment, Land, Water & Planning website to find out more about the amendment process.

 A planning scheme amendment is usually done for significant planning issues.
 Amendments to Campaspe’s Planning Scheme can be prepared by council or the Victorian Minister for Planning.